harvesthill/reddit-wiki-archive/steroids/insulin.md

 * 10iu Rapid-acting ("Log" type) insulin post-workout.
 * Injection + 5 minutes - Drink Shake 1 containing 90g carbs.
 * Injection + 15 minutes - Drink Shake 2
-* Injection + 60-75 minutes - Eat the Protein &amp; Carb meal
+* Injection + 60-75 minutes - Eat the Protein & Carb meal

 **Day 19-21**

 * 10iu Rapid-acting ("Log" type) insulin post-workout.
 * Injection + 5 minutes - Drink Shake 1 containing 80g carbs.
 * Injection + 15 minutes - Drink Shake 2
-* Injection + 60-75 minutes - Eat the Protein &amp; Carb meal
+* Injection + 60-75 minutes - Eat the Protein & Carb meal

 **Day 22-30**

 * 10iu Rapid-acting ("Log" type) insulin post-workout.
 * Injection + 5 minutes - Drink Shake 1 containing 70g carbs.
 * Injection + 15 minutes - Drink Shake 2
-* Injection + 60-75 minutes - Eat the Protein &amp; Carb meal
+* Injection + 60-75 minutes - Eat the Protein & Carb meal

 You should now stop your insulin cycle and begin one month optional PCT.
 Make sure to take at least 1 month off to allow your insulin sensitivity to restore.
 If you intend to follow it with another cycle, ensure that your morning fasted glucose readings have returned to your baseline before proceeding.
 It is suggested but not required to use a PCT of metformin during your time off.
 You can also use a ketogenic diet and/or cardio to help restore your insulin sensitivity.